fireship-io/fireship.io/content/lessons/svelte-v3-overview-firebase/index.md

 ### User Profile

 When a user is logged-in, we can pass the props down to a child (dumb) component used for data presentation only.
-The `export` keyword makes it possible to pass a value from the parent the the child.
+The `export` keyword makes it possible to pass a value from the parent the child.

 {{< file "svelte" "Profile.svelte" >}}
 ```html